JetBrains/teamcity-documentation/topics/upgrade-notes.md

 TeamCity Windows Tray Notifier has been deprecated in favor of the new [Browser Notifier extension](browser-notifier.md).

-Windows Tray Notifier will continue working with the new version of TeamCity but we recommend you trying the new extension instead.
+Windows Tray Notifier will continue working with the new version of TeamCity, but we recommend you trying the new extension instead.
 Note that since version 2020.1, the __My Settings & Tools | Notification Rules | Windows Tray Notifier__ tab in TeamCity has been renamed to __Browser Notifier__.

 ### Bundled Kubernetes Support plugin does not contain Helm runner